-A theme is a brief interpretive assertion about a topic that shows the educational direction that a project will take.
-More than a topic, a theme considers the relevant humanities scholarship and offers a broad conceptual framework for understanding material.
+A humanities theme is a brief interpretive assertion about a topic, based on relevant humanities scholarship and offering a broad conceptual framework.
 For example, "Women in the Civil War" is a topic.
 It describes a subject but does not reveal the interpretive approach to it.
 On the other hand, "Women played important economic roles during the Civil War" is a theme.
-It identifies a topic and also suggests what audiences might learn about it.
+It not only identifies a topic but also suggests what audiences might learn about it.